2022 ANO 2011 leadership election

 The leadership election for ANO 2011 was held on 12 February 2022.
 It was originally set to be held in February 2021 but was postponed due to COVID-19 pandemic in the Czech Republic.
 The incumbent leader Andrej Babiš is expected to run unopposed.
 In February 2021 the election was postponed by one year till February 2022.

 Background

 Andrej Babiš led the party since establishment of the party in 2011.
-Under his leadership the party won 2017 legislative election and Babiš became Prime Minister of the Czech Republic.
+Under his leadership the party won 2017 parliamentary election and Babiš became Prime Minister of the Czech Republic.
 Last leadership election was held in 2019.
 Next election was set for February 2021 but had to be delayed due to COVID-19 pandemic with no date set initially.
 It was then decided that leadership election will be delayed by one year and will occur in February 2022.
-In 2021 ANO lost next legislative election and was relegated to opposition.
+In 2021 ANO lost next parliamentary election and was relegated to opposition.

 Babiš decided to run for another term.
 He received 14 regional nominations.
-Babiš stated that he doesn't intend to run for reelection 2024 and doesn't intend to participate in 2025 legislative election.
+Babiš stated that he doesn't intend to run for reelection 2024 and doesn't intend to participate in 2025 parliamentary election.